prathameshsdalvi/twitter-streaming-analytics/README.md

 - Once the codes start running, go back to the DynamoDB table and check if the new items are getting indexed.

 - Then go to the ElasticSearch Head extension window and refresh the overview tab.
-You should see the data getting indexed in your index.
+You should see the data getting indexed in your Elasticsearch index.

 ## Creating Kibana Dashboard

 Use your Kibana link to open the Kibana dashboard.
 You are all set to visualize your live analyzed twitter stream according to your need!
 Learn more about creating Kibana dashboards [here](https://www.elastic.co/guide/en/kibana/5.5/dashboard-getting-started.html).

-## Scope and Applications
+## Scope and Applications of the Project

 - **360 product overview**
-  Build a holistic understanding of your products, by integrating social media with internal data
+  Build a holistic understanding of your products, by integrating social media with internal data.

 - **Key Influencers**
-  Find people who are brand advocates and have a big following, to be potential brand ambassadors
+  Find people who are brand advocates and have a big following, to be potential brand ambassadors.

 - **Competitive Analytics**
-  Understand your competitors' strategy and engagement with user on social media
+  Understand your competitors' strategy and engagement with user on social media.

 - **Policy making**
-  Gauge how the public reacts to important policy decisions
+  Gauge how the public reacts to important policy decisions.